Skip to content

 Discover the rockery

-Following its collapse and repair in 2015, the rockery is undergoing a long-term project to improve its diversity, beauty, and thematic relevance.
-This work has included installing a contour of lavenders and grasses at the top, a contemporary style which encourages bees and butterflies, and continues Dudmaston’s tradition of pushing the boundaries of artistic expression.
+The rockery has been designed with a contour of lavenders and grasses at the top, a contemporary style which encourages bees and butterflies, and continues Dudmaston’s tradition of pushing the boundaries of artistic expression.

 The rockery is planted with drought-tolerant species: the well-draining soil at the top is planted with Mediterranean species like cistaceae, whilst the stonier ground below is now home to many Alpine and Norwegian plants, a reference to the specimens brought to Dudmaston by Geoffrey Wolryche-Whitmore.